Program Dates: May 17-27, 2026

 About / Important Dates / Courses / Program Costs / Itinerary / Apply Now

 Get ready to blend your passion for film and art with the adventure of a lifetime!
-Dive into Japanese cinema and contemporary art through weekly meetups with your instructors.
-Then, when Spring Break hits in April, you’re off to Japan!
+Dive into Japanese cinema and contemporary art through weekly meetups with your instructors during the spring semester.
+Then, you’re off to Japan on May 17!
 Explore the vibrant streets of Tokyo, soak in cultural inspiration, and bring your coursework to life through hands-on research, on-the-ground learning, and immersive experiences you’ll never forget.
 This adventure takes you where art lives, where films are made, and where inspiration is on every corner.
 Whether you’re a filmmaker, designer, or artist, Japan’s iconic art and film culture is bound to expand your creative lens!

 International Travel & Health Information